cyrusimap/cyrus-imapd/docsrc/imap/reference/admin/murder/murder-installation.rst

-    One should use ``ctl_mboxlist -mw`` (dry run) first to be sure of understanding all the operations that this command will perform, since it does require that all mailboxes are unique in the murder namespace and could lead to deletions of conflicing mailboxes on other back ends already in the murder.
+    One should use ``ctl_mboxlist -mw`` (dry run) first to be sure of understanding all the operations that this command will perform, since it does require that all mailboxes are unique in the murder namespace and could lead to deletions of conflicting mailboxes on other back ends already in the murder.

 If everything is configured properly, the mailbox database of the